logo

 How to remove your old graphics card

 Replacing your computer's graphics card may sound like an easy DIY project, but it can be difficult if you're not familiar with the parts that make up your computer or if you don't have the right equipment.
-If you don't have experience repairing electronics, we recommend you reach out to a computer repair expert.
+If you don't have experience repairing electronics, we highly recommend you reach out to a computer repair expert.
+A graphics card is one of the most expensive components in a PC, so it's better to ask questions than risk damaging the hardware.

 1. Start by powering off the PC and disconnecting the power cable from the tower.
 Discharge any static by tapping the side of the PC case or wear an anti-static wrist strap.
 Grounding yourself prevents your body from acting as a static electricity source, which could damage your components.